lucasanjosmoraes/lacinia-api-poc/README.md

 ## License

-Copyright © 2022 Lucas dos Anhos Moraes
+Copyright © 2022 Lucas dos Anjos Moraes

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at